mikew/redux-easy-mode/README.md

   // An action with an argument that also returns a payload.
   setIncrementBy: (n: number) => n,

-  // An action that returns meta, payload, and even overrides the action
+  // An action that returns meta, payload, and even overrides the action type.
-  // constant.
-  // Note that when you override the action constant, the `.actionConstant`
+  // Note that when you override the action type, the `.actionType` property
-  // property will be inconsistent.
+  // will be inconsistent.
   safeSetIncrementBy: (n: number) => ({
     type: 'example/setIncrementBy',
     payload: n > 10 ?
 10 : n,